 First appearance: Knuckles' Chaotix

-A supporting member of Team Chaotix, Espio has ninja-like powers of speed and stealth, able to blend in with his environment and leave afterimages with his agility.
-Espio has fought Rouge the Bat to a standstill, quite an accomplishment considering she can go head-to-head with Knuckles.
+A supporting member of Team Chaotix, Espio has ninja-like powers of speed and stealth.
+He is able to blend in with his environment and leave afterimages with his agility.
+Espio has fought Rouge the Bat to a standstill, which is quite an accomplishment considering she can go head-to-head with Knuckles.